chadrem/market_bot/README.markdown

     puts "First place app (#{first_app.title}) price: #{first_app.price}" unless first_app.error
     puts "Last place app (#{last_app.title}) price: #{last_app.price}" unless last_app.error

+## Excessive Use

+Google will block your IP address if you attempt to scrape large quantities of data.
+Please contact me if you are looking for commercial data solutions.

 ## Contributing to Market Bot

 1. Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.